maizzle/maizzle.com/content/docs/cli.md

 You may pass the `--summary` flag to show a summary of the build process.

-This will output a list of all the Templates that were built, their file size, and how long it took to build each one.
+This will output a list of all the Templates that were built, their compiled file size, and how long it took to build each one.

 ```sh no-root no-copy
 $ maizzle build production --summary